AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/07_Reusability.rst

        Put_Line (Integer'Image (I));
     end Main;

-And the call to :ada:`Send_Fast` will get flagged by the compiler.
+Here, the call to :ada:`Send_Fast` will get flagged by the compiler.

 Note that the fact that the code of :ada:`Main` has to be changed for every implementation isn't necessary satisfactory.
-We may want to go one step further, and isolate in one unique file the selection of the device kind to use for the whole application.
+We may want to go one step further, and isolate the selection of the device kind to be used for the whole application in one unique file.
 One way to do this is to use the same name for all types, and use a renaming to select which package to use.
-Here's a simplified example of the above:
+Here's a simplified example to illustrate that:

 .. code-block:: ada